Association of British Science Writers

 The Association of British Science Writers (ABSW) is the UK society for science writers, science journalists and science communicators.
 Founded in 1947, the ABSW exists to help those who write about science and technology, and to improve the standard of science journalism in the UK.

-Mission and vision

-Mission: ABSW champions independence and excellence in the reporting of science, medicine, engineering and technology.

-Vision: "For science and technology to truly benefit society they need to be clearly communicated but also held accountable.
-We need both explanatory and investigative journalists who are free to report clearly, accurately and to the highest professional standards: journalists who are independent, honest and unbiased, and who are not afraid to challenge the information they are given.

-The ABSW strives to help create a world where this is the norm, where media professionals are free to responsibly and critically report on any aspect of science, to do so openly and safely, and to be paid fairly for their work.

-We want to help build a society that encourages and values open, independent, objective and fair assessment of science and its role in society, and rewards diversity, originality and flair in reporting."

 Membership

 There are three grades of membership, not including Life Membership, an honorary grade awarded at the discretion of the committee.

 Ordinary members

 Open to people whose principal employment is science writing and/or broadcasting.
 Ordinary membership is not open to those chiefly occupied in public relations.
 Current annual subscription is £40.

 Associate members

 Open to those whose work advances the public awareness of science and technology, but who do not qualify as ordinary members.
 Associate members do not have voting rights.
 Current annual subscription is £36.

 Student members

 Open to anyone in full or part-time education directed towards advancing the public engagement in science and technology.
 Student members, who have no voting rights, are to progress to ordinary or associate membership if, on completion of their course, they embark on an appropriate career.
 Current annual subscription is £20.